agmbk/speaking-bot/README.md

 # speaking-bot
-An ia chatting bot (sneaky and funny)
+IA chatting bot (sneaky and funny)

 ## Create a .env file with the following informations
 TOKEN= Your bot token\